mohitmanglani/tender-boq-automation/README.md

 **Why n8n instead of a pure Python script?**

 Visual pipeline = auditable, modifiable by non-developers.
 The client can see exactly what happens at each step without reading code.
 Failure routing (Processed vs Failed folders) is clear and self-documenting.
+Excel generation happens inside n8n's Code node — no external service needed.

 **Why self-hosted (Hetzner) instead of cloud functions?**